mhhussain/kafkabox/README.md

 To run the sandbox pull and run the image:

 ```
-docker run -t --name kafkabox -p 9092:9092 -p 3001:3001 moohh/kafkabox
+docker run -t --name kafkabox -p 9092:9092 -p 3001:3001 -p 5000:5000 moohh/kafkabox
 ```

-Once the sandbox is running, you should be able to implement a Kafka publisher and consumer with a broker address of localhost:9092.
-Backend API is also available at port 3001.
+Once the sandbox is running you should be able to do the following:
+* Implement a Kafka publisher and/or consumer with a broker address of localhost:9092
+* Request a backend node API available at port 3001 (see Kafka API below for details)
+* View a frontend React UI available at port 5000 (see Kafka UI below for details)

 ## Version